davidfowl/AspNetCoreDiagnosticScenarios/AsyncGuidance.md

 }
 ```

-## Prefer await over ContinueWith
+## Prefer `await` over `ContinueWith`

-`Task` existed before the async/await keywords were introduced and as such provided ways to execute continuations without a reliance the language.
-Although these
-methods are still valid to use, we generally recommend that you prefer async/await to using ContinueWith.
-ContinueWith also does not capture the `SynchronizationContext` and as a result is actually semantically different to async/await.
+`Task` existed before the async/await keywords were introduced and as such provided ways to execute continuations without relying on the language.
+Although these methods are still valid to use, we generally recommend that you prefer `async`/`await` to using `ContinueWith`. `ContinueWith` also does not capture the `SynchronizationContext` and as a result is actually semantically different to `async`/`await`.

-❌ **BAD** The example uses ContinueWith instead of async
+❌ **BAD** The example uses `ContinueWith` instead of `async`

 ```C#
 public Task<int> DoSomethingAsync()